otto-de/trackrdrd/README.rst

         i.e. the 'varnish name' indicating the directory containing the mmap'd file used by varnishd for the shared memory log.
 By default, the host name is assumed (as with varnishd).
 Also set by the config parameter 'varnish.name'.
-The -n, -N and -f options are mutually exclusive.
+The -n and -f options are mutually exclusive.

-    -N vsm_file
-        Same as the -N option for Varnish binaries; i.e. the full path of a mmap'd VSM file, usually named ``_.vsm``.
-The default is ``-n hostname`` as explained above.
-Also set by the config parameter 'varnish.file'.
-The -n. -N and -f options are mutually exclusive.

     -c config_file
         Path of a configuration file.
 If /etc/trackrdrd.conf exists